Social Impact Filmmaking

 and she has received grants and awards for her short documentary work, most notably

-I Am Not Who You Think I Am, exploring the effect of a year-long free humanities education program on the lives
+for her short, I Am Not Who You Think I Am, exploring the effect of a year-long free humanities education program on the lives

 of those who were homeless and working poor.
 She currently serves as the Director

 of the Undergraduate Filmmaking Program at Stony Brook University.